-This course is a continuation of Anatomy and Physiology I. Topics include the reproductive system, cardiovascular
+This course is a continuation of Anatomy and Physiology I. Topics include the reproductive system, cardiovascular system, blood, digestive system, urinary system, fluid and electrolyte imbalance, respiratory system and the lymphatic system.
+Prerequisite: BIO 101

 This course covers concepts of algebra.
 Topics include a review of linear equations and inequalities, systems of linear equations, coordinate geometry, and graphing techniques; exponential and polynomial functions and applications; factoring and applications; rational expressions and applications; roots and radicals; and quadratic equations.
 Prerequisite: MAT 099 or HESI score in Math